 Basic Shum alphabet

 This is the basic Shum alphabet—its first 18 letters and sounds.
 It is a meditation in Gurudeva’s language of meditation and one of the 12 meditations he asked us to carve on the pillars.
-This is the January meditation.
 The letters begin from the top of the left column: ee, mm, ing, ling, li, ni, ka, sim, vum, reh, tya, ah, bi, oo, na, si, di, shum.

 1 of 2